andrscyv/fast_youtube_search/README.md

 This is a simple library that allows you to search videos on Youtube.

 It is fast because it doesn't use selenium.
-It scrapes data directly from the html of the results page.

 For each video it returns the name, id , and the thumbnail's url.
 # Install